uditj66/itsmyscreen-assignment/README.md

 - **Different browser or device:** Cookies are per-browser (and per-device).
 The same person can vote once in Chrome and again in Firefox, or on phone and laptop, and get multiple votes.

 So cookie- and IP-based approaches either block legitimate voters (same WiFi) or fail to stop one person from voting multiple times (VPN, clear cookies, different browser).
 Using **authentication (Google account)** plus **atomic server-side checks** gives one stable identity per person and prevents double-voting even when the same account is used from multiple devices or tabs.

 ---

+## Limitations of the Project

+- **Sign-in required to vote:** Only signed-in users (Google) can vote.
+There is no anonymous or “quick vote without account” option, so casual or one-off polls without sign-in are not supported.
+- **No record of which option each user chose:** The app stores *who* voted (`voterUserIds`) and the *totals* per option, but not the mapping “user X voted for option Y.” You cannot show “You voted for Option B,” audit who chose what, or resolve disputes about a specific vote.
+- **Polls are link-only; no listing:** There is no index or search of polls.
+You must have the poll URL to open a poll, so there is no “browse all polls” or discovery—everything is share-the-link only.

+---